Auditions for New Students

 - Transfer students must complete a minimum of 30 credits in music courses at Marywood.
 Transfer students in education must have a minimum GPA of 3.0 for acceptance.

-- Freshmen education majors must have a minimum SAT score of 970 (Math/Reading combined).
+- First-year music education majors must have a minimum SAT score of 970 (Math/Reading combined).

 General Guidelines for All Auditions